Independent Mormon Transhumanists

-The earliest references to Mormon Transhumanism that I've been able to find on the Internet come from 2004, a year and a half before the Mormon Transhumanist Association was founded.
-In July 2004, a Wikipedia editor suggested adding "Mormon Transhumanism" to an article on "Christian Transhumanism" (this has since been purged from the Wikipedia archives).
+The earliest references to Mormon Transhumanism that I’ve been able to find on the Internet come from 2004, a year and a half before the Mormon Transhumanist Association was founded.
+In July 2004, a Wikipedia editor suggested adding “Mormon Transhumanism” to an article on “Christian Transhumanism”.
 In October 2004, a participant in Extropy chat commented that imagining a Mormon Transhumanist would be as hard as imagining a hypercube.
-In November 2004, a Mormon philosopher, Clark Goble, blogged about Transhumanism [4 January 2016: the post no longer appears on Clark's blog].
+In November 2004, a Mormon philosopher, Clark Goble, blogged about Transhumanism.

 At about the same time, the founders of the Mormon Transhumanist Association began discussing ideas that eventually led to its organization.
 We were concerned with practical application of our faith in human exaltation.
 However, we were unaware of the broader Transhumanist movement, having not even heard of the term “Transhumanism”.
 Had we founded the association right away, its name might have been “Foundation for Immortality and Resurrection Science and Technology” (FIRST), which is a name we tossed around in relation to the idea.